-Based in Toronto, Bank of Montreal (BMO) is in the Finance sector, and so far this year, shares have seen a price change of -3.75%.
-The bank is currently shelling out a dividend of $0.8 per share, with a dividend yield of 4.27%.
-This compares to the Banks - Foreign industry's yield of 2.1% and the S&P 500's yield of 1.47%.
+Bank of Montreal (BMO) is headquartered in Toronto, and is in the Finance sector.
+The stock has seen a price change of -11.33% since the start of the year.
+The bank is paying out a dividend of $1.06 per share at the moment, with a dividend yield of 4.45% compared to the Banks - Foreign industry's yield of 4.04% and the S&P 500's yield of 1.72%.

-Taking a look at the company's dividend growth, its current annualized dividend of $3.18 is up 1% from last year.
-In the past five-year period, Bank of Montreal has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.39%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Bank of Montreal's current payout ratio is 53%, meaning it paid out 53% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $4.25 is up 25.9% from last year.
+Bank of Montreal has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.93%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Bank of Montreal's current payout ratio is 38%, meaning it paid out 38% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, BMO expects solid earnings growth.
-The Zacks Consensus Estimate for 2020 is $6.11 per share, representing a year-over-year earnings growth rate of 6.63%.
+The Zacks Consensus Estimate for 2022 is $10.43 per share, with earnings expected to increase 1.16% from the year ago period.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Bank Of Montreal (BMO) : Free Stock Analysis Report

 To read this article on Zacks.com click here.